gabrielcurrie/apt-group-attribution/README.md

 # APT Group Attribution

-This repository tracks public statements by Governments on the attribution of state-sponsored hacking.
+This repository tracks public statements by Governments on the attribution of state-sponsored hacking incidents or groups.

 ## Russia

 ### APT28

-Also known as Fancy Bear, Sofacy, Pawnstorm, Sednit, STRONTIUM, and Tsar Team.
+_Also known as: Fancy Bear, Sofacy, Pawnstorm, Sednit, STRONTIUM, and Tsar Team._

 | Attributing Organisation | Attribution | Date | Source |
 | ------------- | ------------- | ------------- | ------------- |